zpainter/iassist/content/about/media.md

 +++
 ## IASSIST Brand

-IASSIST wants to leverage the unique expertise in the social sciences to help benefit all data professionals and internationally support open and non-discriminatory science and research.
+IASSIST wants to leverage the unique expertise in the social sciences to help benefit all data professionals and internationally support open, responsible and non-discriminatory science and research.
 Our members work across disciplines to discover data, curate it, make it available, analyze and visualize it, and keep it available.
 We work together to advocate for responsible data management and use, to build a broader community surrounding research data, and to encourage the professional development of data professionals.

-### IASSIST Shop
+### IASSIST Store

 Fancy a cool T-shirt, mug, or just a colorful sticker for your laptop or water bottle to show that you are affiliated with IASSIST?
 Then your next stop is the IASSIST shop on Redbubble.
 More products may come later - let us know what you would like to find!